wxwern/cs2103t-tp/docs/UserGuide.md

 ```sh
 delete INDEX/ID [--recursive]
 ```
+Deletes the contact at the given `INDEX` or `ID`.
 * `--recursive` flag deletes the associated recruiter contacts and internship applications if the contact to delete is an organization.
+* If you wish to know more about the requirements for each parameter, check out the [given appendix](#appendix-a-acceptable-values-for-parameters).

 ##### Valid examples